Fixing detailed balance in ancilla-based dissipative state engineering: Fixing detailed balance

-{\em Fixing detailed balance.---} As discussed in \cite{lambert,PhysRevA.55.2290,Tamascelli,PhysRevResearch.2.043058, Cirio2022,Dorda,PleasanceArXiv210805755Quant-Ph2021}, fixing this broken detailed balance is difficult using additional dissipative ancillas alone, as they essentially add more positive-valued Lorentzians to a given power spectrum.
+As discussed in \cite{lambert,PhysRevA.55.2290,Tamascelli,PhysRevResearch.2.043058, Cirio2022,Dorda,PleasanceArXiv210805755Quant-Ph2021,TrivediPhysRevLett2021}, fixing this broken detailed balance is difficult using additional dissipative ancillas alone, as they essentially add more positive-valued Lorentzians to a given power spectrum.
 In fact, fixing detailed balance requires the addition of negative terms to the total power spectrum, not more positive contributions.
-Fortunately, this is exactly what is provided for by the powerful pseudomode approach.
+Fortunately, this is exactly what is provided by the powerful pseudomode approach.
 This method allows us to consider ancillas which generate negative valued correlation functions, thereby adding Lorentzians with negative amplitude to the effective power spectrum.
-This allows us to negate unwanted positive contributions as needed, and to generate the total required power spectrum: one as close as possible to be zero-valued at negative frequencies, as per \eqref{sw0} and as demonstrated in \figref{1}.
+This allows us to negate unwanted positive contributions as needed and to generate \paul{a power spectrum that is} as close as possible to be zero-valued at negative frequencies, as per \eqref{sw0} and as demonstrated in \figref{1}.

-The details of this method have been discussed elsewhere \cite{lambert, Luosi, Cirio2022, Menczel2023}, but here will just summarize the main result needed for this work (see section II of \cite{osi}).
-We assume that the pseudomode method is attempting to model a true continuum environment at zero temperature with spectral density given by $J(\omega) = \lambda^2 \gamma \omega/\left[(\omega^2-\omega_0^2)^2 + \gamma^2 \omega^2\right]$.
-As shown in \cite{lambert} this generates a bath correlation function composed of a resonant term and an infinite sum of Matsubara frequencies which can either be fit by two exponentials and represented by two additional ancillas, or encoded by an imaginary-valued stochastic field \cite{Luosi}.
+The details of this method have been discussed elsewhere \cite{lambert, Luosi, Cirio2022, Menczel2023}, \paul{and we} will just summarize the main results needed for this work \paul{in Appendix \ref{pm_appendix}}.
+We assume that the pseudomode method is attempting to model a true continuum environment at zero temperature with a spectral density given by \beq J(\omega) = \lambda^2 \gamma \omega/\left[(\omega^2-\omega_0^2)^2 + \gamma^2 \omega^2\right].\eeq As shown in \cite{lambert}, this generates a bath correlation function composed of a resonant term and an infinite sum of Matsubara frequencies which can either be fit by two exponentials and represented by two additional ancillas, or encoded by an imaginary-valued stochastic field \cite{Luosi}.
 For simplicity, here we focus on the former, but the latter approach can also be applied, reducing the number of ancilla modes at the cost of averaging over the classical noise.